voucherifyio/voucherify-openapi/docs/guides/implementation_blueprint/Integration-Processes.md

 Step 4: The customer is rewarded with points.
 The points are calculated by Voucherify according to the Earning Rules.

-Step 5: Optional - The marketing team can decide whether the customer should be informed about the earned points and how.
-The list of possible distribution options is available here <!-- Link -->
+Step 5: Optional - The marketing team can decide whether the customer should be informed about the earned points and which [distribution channel](https://support.voucherify.io/article/19-how-does-the-distribution-manager-work#channels) will be used.

 Step 6: The customer received a notification.